department-of-veterans-affairs/va.gov-team/products/pact-act-wizard/research/research-findings.md

 One participant was concerned about applying for PACT Act benefits because of a **presumptive condition that she was diagnosed for but that she doesn't remember seeing in her current problem list**.

-> *"I have been told by one of my primary care doctors...diagnosed with fibromyalgia, but I don't see it in my problem list...So it might be somewhere in my medical records that he said I had it...If they didn't actually comb through the records and look for it...you can't just search by typing a word, I may get denied saying that there's no medical record that this is something you have" (p8).*
+> *"I have been told by one of my primary care doctors...diagnosed with fibromyalgia, but I don't see it in my problem list...So it might be somewhere in my medical records that he said I had it...If they didn't actually comb through the records and look for it...you can't just search by typing a word.
+I may get denied saying that there's no medical record that this is something you have" (p8).*

 A participant said that they would **encourage others to apply even if your condition isn't on the list** because it might be added in the future.
-The VA does look at trends of medical conditions reported by Veterans and periodically revises the rules and/or presumptive conditions.
+The VA does look at trends of medical conditions reported by Veterans and periodically revises the rules and/or presumptive conditions, as it did with the PACT Act.

 > *"We look at this right now and we compare it to our uncles who were in Vietnam who did not get the benefits until after they died.
 20-30 years later, now the families did [get benefits]" (p1).*

 One participant **wondered if the PACT Act benefits are any different from regular VA disability compensation**.
 The answer is "no"; the PACT Act just expands eligibility for existing benefits.

-One participant was **concerned about filing a supplemental claim because they might lose their current disability rating and compensation** because the VA looks at everything again.
+One participant was **concerned about filing a Supplemental Claim because they might lose their current disability rating and compensation** because the VA looks at everything again.
 One participant had this same concern.

-> *"Fears if you submit a supplemental claim, they look at everything and potentially lose benefits...have to...fight again for some of the things you have...That's always a fear for veterans.
-You file a supplemental claim, and all of a sudden they take away.
+> *"Fears if you submit a Supplemental Claim, they look at everything and potentially lose benefits...have to...fight again for some of the things you have...That's always a fear for veterans.
+You file a Supplemental Claim, and all of a sudden they take away.
 And you feel like you're starting all over again.
 That's really what you're doing when you file a claim.
-I know there are better plenty of veterans that are afraid to file a supplemental claim" (p2).*
+I know there are better plenty of Veterans that are afraid to file a Supplemental Claim" (p2).*

-A different participant who's had a 100% disability rating for almost 10 years said that a Regional Office advised her to **wait to apply until it's been 10 years so VA can't change their disability rating** because after 10 years, your rating is permanent and VA can't decrease the rating.
+A different participant who's had a 100% disability rating for almost 10 years said that a Regional Office advised her to **wait to apply until it's been 10 years so VA can't change their disability rating** because after 10 years, your rating is permanent and VA can't decrease it.

-Another participant is **waiting to apply until they hear about how to manage that with Combat-Related Special Compensation** (CRSC) because they don't want to file one claim and then have to submit another.
-He said that he realizes the impact of not applying right away, but that doesn't impact him a lot.
+Another participant is **waiting to apply until they hear about how to manage that with Combat-Related Special Compensation** (CRSC) because they don't want to file one claim and then have to submit another later.
+He said that he realizes the impact of not applying right away, but that doesn't affect him a lot.

 > *"I'm just waiting.
 I'm not in a hurry...I've just got everything ready.
 I'm just waiting for for them to get guidance from Congress" (p2).*